girishji/girishji.github.io/_posts/2022-08-18-optical-keyboard-design.markdown

 of a BJT transistor you will see rise, fall and storage time mentioned.

-In the followng [picture](https://youtu.be/XgSKLsWAWGs), the line at the top represents current supplied to IR (or current to the base of transistor).
+In the followng [picture](https://youtu.be/XgSKLsWAWGs), the line at the top represents current supplied to IR LED (or current to the base of transistor).
 The line at the bottom is the response of transistor.

 ![image](/assets/opic6.png){: width="550" }